What Is a Community Text Alert System?

 This automation allows you to work when it’s most convenient without worrying about messages being sent at strange hours.

-The DialMyCalls community notification system is also ideal in that it allows for messages to be sent to all recipients simultaneously.
+The DialMyCalls community alert system is also ideal in that it allows for messages to be sent to all recipients simultaneously.
 This saves time for the sender, as they only have to send a single message.
 It also means that all recipients learn information at the same time, only seconds after sending.

 Another benefit to the DialMyCalls platform and app are that messages can be sent in a variety of ways.